This page was last updated on 07 May, 2021.

 – This does not apply to passengers with a diplomatic passport.

-6. Passengers who have been in or transited through Bangladesh, Belgium, Canada, Ecuador, Ethiopia, France, Germany, India, Indonesia, Kazakhstan, Nepal, Pakistan, Philippines, Romania, Russian Fed., Switzerland, Turkey, Ukraine, United Arab Emirates or USA in the past 21 days must have:
+7. Passengers who have been in or transited through Bangladesh, Belgium, Brazil, Canada, Ecuador, Egypt, Ethiopia, France, Germany, India, Indonesia, Ireland (Rep.), Kazakhstan, Nepal, Pakistan, Philippines, Romania, Russian Fed., South Africa, Switzerland, Turkey, Ukraine, United Arab Emirates, United Kingdom or USA in the past 21 days must have:

-– a medical certificate with a negative Coronavirus (COVID-19) nucleic acid test result.
+– a negative COVID-19 nucleic acid test result.
 The test must have been taken at most 72 hours before departure of the last direct flight to Hong Kong, SAR China.
-The name in the certificate must match the name on the travel document, or a written confirmation issued by the laboratory with the name of the passenger must be presented; and
+The name in the test result must match the name on the travel document, or a written confirmation issued by the laboratory with the name of the passenger must be presented; and

 – a hotel reservation confirmation for a minimum of 21 nights.